 Early World War II Duty and Fame:

-Upon returning to England during 1941, Frost was assigned coastal defense duties and was itching to get into the action.
+Upon returning to England in 1941, Frost was assigned coastal defense duties but was itching to get into the action.
 He volunteered for the Special Air Service and was sent to the Parachute Training School.
-After completing his required jumps, Frost was assigned to the new 2nd Parachute Battalion of the Parachute Brigade and given command of C Company.
+After completing his required jumps, Frost was assigned to the new 2nd Parachute Battalion of the 1st Parachute Brigade and given command of C Company.

 Frost’s men were given the job of parachuting into the northern French coastal town of Bruneval and destroy a German radar installation there.
-They conducted “Operation Biting” flawlessly on February 27-28, 1942.
-The troops jumped in, took down the radar installation and brought back parts of the radar and were successfully exfiltrated by boat on the coast.
-They captured a German technician who was able to inform the British on the German advances of radar technology.
-Frost was decorated by Winston Churchill with the Military Cross for his actions there.
+The operation “Operation Biting” was conducted flawlessly on February 27-28, 1942.
+The troops jumped in, took down the radar installation and were successfully exfiltrated by boat on the coast.
+They captured a German technician who was able to inform the British on the German advances of radar technology and also brought back parts of the radar installation.
+Frost was decorated by Winston Churchill with the Military Cross for his actions in the operation.

-During the fighting in North Africa, Frost now the acting battalion commander was ordered to attack a Tunisian airfield and destroy the aircraft there.
+He was then stationed in North Africa, Frost and was now the acting battalion commander.
+In one mission, he was ordered to attack a Tunisian airfield and destroy the aircraft there.
 When his troops arrived, however, they found no aircraft but heavy German armor.
 In the ensuing melee, Frost’s men were able to get away but suffered heavy casualties, 16 officers and 250 men were lost.
 Frost was awarded the Distinguished Service Order for that action.

-Frost with the remainder of the 1st Parachute Brigade took part in the invasion of Sicily where the troops, like their American counterparts, were hopelessly scattered and forced to attack their targets piecemeal, and later in Italy, part of the 1st British Airborne Division.
+Frost, with the remainder of the 1st Parachute Brigade, took part in the invasion of Sicily where the troops, like their American counterparts, were hopelessly scattered and forced to attack their targets piecemeal.

 Operation Market Garden:

 The Allies would lay an “airborne carpet” of paratroopers and seize several bridges over the Waal, Maas, and Lower Rhine Rivers.
-Then the British XXX Corps under General Horrocks would travel quickly thru the Dutch countryside, across the bridges and into Germany where they would invade the German Ruhr industrial area and cease the ability of them to supply the German war machine.
+Then the British XXX Corps under General Horrocks would travel quickly through the Dutch countryside, across the bridges, and into Germany.
+They would then invade the German Ruhr industrial area thereby depriving the German war machine of Ruhr’s resources.

 The intelligence was faulty from the start.
-Originally thought to be inhabited by “old men and boys”, Holland was, in fact, the exact spot that the Germans sent their SS Panzer units, battered in Normandy, to rest and refit.
-This development was later thought to be have been kept deliberately from the lightly armed paratroop units.
+Originally thought to be inhabited by “old men and boys”, Holland was, in fact, the exact spot that the Germans had sent their SS Panzer units, battered in Normandy, to rest and refit.
+This development was later thought to have been deliberately kept from the lightly armed paratroop units.

-Frost’s battalion was to be the spearhead of the British 1st Airborne Division, commanded by Roy Urquhart.
+Frost’s battalion was to be the spearhead of the British 1st Airborne Division that commanded by Roy Urquhart.
 They were to take the final bridges at Arnhem over the Rhine.
 But due to antiaircraft positions near the bridges, the RAF was forced to land the British eight miles away.
-Their dropzones located in Oosterbeek would prove to be a major issue as they’d lose the critical element of surprise.
+Their dropzones, located in Oosterbeek, would prove to be a major issue as they’d lose the critical element of surprise.

-Still, the prevailing thought from the Allied side was unbridled optimism.
-Frost was so sure of quick success, he had his Batman pack his shotgun and golf clubs.
+Still, unbridled optimism prevailed among the Allies.
+Frost was so sure of quick success that he had his Batman pack his shotgun and golf clubs.

 Frost was an inspiration to his men, moving between positions, and encouraging them as their casualties mounted while ammunition, food, and water ran low.
 The Germans sent heavy armor across the bridge but the British anti-tank gunners stopped them once again.
 Despite their bravery, Frost’s men were cut off and isolated at the bridge from the rest of the division.
-They were in increasingly desperate fighting around Oosterbeek.
+They fight became increasingly desperate.

-During the filming of “A Bridge Too Far”, Frost served as a technical adviser and was portrayed on the screen by Anthony Hopkins.
-The bridge over the Rhine at Arnhem was renamed John Frostbrug (“John Frost Bridge”) in his honor in 1978.
+During the filming of “A Bridge Too Far”, Frost served as a technical adviser and was portrayed on screen by Anthony Hopkins.
+In 1978, the bridge over the Rhine at Arnhem was renamed John Frostbrug (“John Frost Bridge”) in his honor.

-Frost passed away on May 21, 1993, at the age of 80 and was buried at Milland Cemetery in West Sussex.
+Frost passed away on May 21, 1993, at the age of 80.
+He was buried at Milland Cemetery in West Sussex.